DRESS CODE POLICIES

-All students may only wear a long sleeved white T-shirt underneath their polo.
+All students may wear only a long sleeved white shirt underneath their polo.
 All students may wear solid navy sweaters only.
 All students may wear MACA grey or blue sweatshirts/hoodies and the ¼ zip (new for 2017-18 from Land’s End only) in class.
 MACA team and MACA club jackets are also acceptable for class.

 Students must wear brown, black, tan, white, gray, or navy shoes (including soles and laces).
 As long as all visible parts of the shoe are one of or a mix of these set colors, the shoe is approved.
-Shoes must have a closed toe and heel and heels must be no higher than one and one-half inches.
+Shoes must have a closed toe and heel, and heels must be no higher than one and one-half inches.
 Tennis shoes soles and laces must be black or white.
 Moccasins, Ugg-style boots, and shoes with wheels are not school uniform.

 Socks must be solid white, khaki, navy, gray, or black.
 Solid white or navy tights may be worn under a skirt.

 Accessories such as jewelry (boys and girls) and makeup (girls only) are permitted; however, they may not be a distraction.
 A student may not have any visible tattoos.
 The only visible piercings allowed are in the ear and are only approved for girls.
 The administration reserves the right to ask the student to remove accessories and makeup should it be extreme and a distraction.